simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-ansible/index.en.md

 coverCaption: ""
 ---

 As organizations increasingly adopt automation, **Ansible** has emerged as a favored tool for **configuration management** and **deployment**.
-However, it is important to acknowledge that like any software, Ansible is not impervious to security vulnerabilities.
+However, it is important to acknowledge that like any software, Ansible isn't impervious to security vulnerabilities.
 Thus, it is vital to prioritize the development of **secure code** to safeguard and maintain the integrity of the infrastructure managed by Ansible.
 This section outlines essential **best practices** for writing **secure code** with Ansible, ensuring that your automation workflows are fortified against potential threats.

 ## Understanding Ansible Security

 Before diving into the guidelines, it's important to understand the security features of Ansible.
 Ansible provides **encryption** for communication between control nodes and managed nodes.
 Ansible also provides **secure storage** of **secrets** and other sensitive information using the **Vault**.
-Additionally, Ansible has a **sandboxing mechanism** to protect against potentially malicious code execution.
+Also, Ansible has a **sandboxing mechanism** to protect against potentially malicious code execution.

-However, these security features do not absolve developers from writing secure code.
+However, these security features don't absolve developers from writing secure code.
 Adhering to the following guidelines will help developers write secure code that complements Ansible's built-in security features.

 ## Importance of Secure Code in Ansible

 Writing **secure code** is paramount when using Ansible for managing infrastructure.
-By adhering to **security best practices**, organizations can mitigate risks such as unauthorized access, data breaches, and service disruptions. **Secure code** in Ansible promotes the confidentiality, integrity, and availability of critical assets, bolstering the overall robustness and trustworthiness of the automated environment.
+By adhering to **security best practices**, organizations can mitigate risks such as unauthorized access, data breaches, and service disruptions. **Secure code** in Ansible promotes the confidentiality, integrity, and availability of critical assets, strengthen the overall robustness and trustworthiness of the automated environment.

 ## Guideline 1: Use the Latest Version of Ansible